South African government refuses to help hundreds of illegal miners in disused shaft

 (CNN) — Several hundred people are believed to remain in an illegal mine in South Africa after the government cut off vital supplies and refused to help them, in a dramatic bid to crack down on the industry.

-Food and water supplies to those underground have been halted by police seeking to force the illegal miners to come to the surface, according to Reuters.
+Food and water supplies to those underground have been halted by police seeking to force the illegal miners to come to the surface.

 Ilegal miners can travel up to 4 kilometers underground and spend months below ground in old mines, according to a report by South Africa’s Minerals Commission.
 But without supplies, conditions are believed to be deteriorating underground.